Occupation

 MOVE TO UTAH

 At age 17 he left his hometown of Oakley, CA, United States of America, to train at Wasatch Trampoline and Tumbling in Draper, Utah.
 "I moved in with [US trampoline gymnast] Kaden Brown and his family.
 He's a tumbler, and I've competed against him throughout the years.
 We're pretty close already.
 When I was training in California, I finished up the season and then changed gym after nationals.
-It just really wasn't working out, me and my coach.
-Kaden's coach, Becky Brown, she knew my coach.
-They used to train together a long time ago.
 Throughout my years of gymnastics, growing up I've been in a couple different gyms and I would go to competitions or national team camps by myself.
 I'm not saying that was a bad thing but it was hard to stay motivated.
 So when I moved to Utah and trained with other elites, it felt like I was finally being pushed and I didn't have to self-motivate."
 (GymCrew Acro Consultants YouTube channel, 10 Aug 2021)

 COACHING